-From 19 December 2014, a rebate of 50% of royalty payments is available to eligible hematite producers.
-The rebate is available from the December 2014 quarter until the September 2015 quarter.
+From 19 December 2014, a rebate of 50% of royalty payments was available to eligible hematite producers with a commissioned iron ore production capacity of less than 20 million tonnes per annum.
+The rebate was available from the December 2014 quarter until the September 2015 quarter.
+All rebates are to be repaid by 31 December 2017.